holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 You have a duty to promptly process messages and requests from your fellow Circle Members, as follows:

 - **(a) Requests for Processing:** Other Circle Members may ask you to process any Accountability or Project on a Role you fill in the Circle.
-If you have no Next-Actions tracked for it, you must identify and capture a Next-Action if there are any reasonable ones you could take.
+If you have no Next-Actions tracked for it, you must identify, capture, and communicate a Next-Action if there are any reasonable ones you could take.
 If there are not, you must instead share what you’re waiting on.
 That must be either a Next-Action or Project tracked by another Role, or a specific event or condition that must happen before you can take further Next-Actions.
 - **(b) Requests for Projects & Next-Actions:** Other Circle Members may ask you to take on a specific Next-Action or Project in one of your Roles in the Circle.
-If you deem it a reasonable Next-Action or Project to take on, you must accept it and track it.
+If you deem it a reasonable Next-Action or Project to take on, you must communicate your acceptance of it and track it.
 If not, then you must either explain your reasoning, or capture and communicate a different Next-Action or Project that you believe will meet the requester’s objective.
 - **(c) Requests to Impact Domain:** Other Circle Members may ask to impact a Domain controlled by one of your Roles in the Circle.
 If you see no Objections to the request, you must allow it.
 If you do, you must explain any Objections to the requester.
+- **(d) Requests for Information:** Other Circle Members may ask you questions or request information, and you must respond in good faith with at least brief answers or relevant information that's readily available to you.

 #### 4.1.3 Duty of Prioritization